AlfredoSoto1/BotOrientador/README.md

-# Smart-Assistant Software Guide
+# Smart-Assistant Discord Application
+This repository hosts a Java-based Discord bot tailored to support new incoming students in various engineering disciplines, including Electrical, Computer, Software, and Computer Science Engineering.
-This is a new re-built version from the original Discord bot for Team-Made's Developer team.
+The bot provides a comprehensive set of features aimed at facilitating orientation and information dissemination within Discord servers.
+This version represents an evolution from the previous Discord bot developed by Team-Made's Developer Team.
-This software is a fully autonomous Discord bot for managing incomming students main Discord server.
-Assigning roles, replying, deleting and running commands as its main feature holding its main data in a database using Microsoft Access files with secure password and encryption.

 ## Table of Contents
 - [Features](#features)